 are going crazy.

 People who are very depressed can feel so bad that they

 think about suicide.
 They may feel hopeless, helpless, and worthless.
 But most

 people who think about suicide don't want to die.
 They may see suicide as a way

 to solve a problem or end their pain.

 What to watch for

-- Having had a family member try to or commit suicide.
+Having had a family member attempt suicide or kill himself or herself.

 Saying he or she has no hope, feels trapped, or sees no point in